Sparronator9999/YAMDCC/README.md

 Below are some changes I would like to make before a 1.0 release of YAMDCC:

-- [ ] Add auto-rename of computer model to EC-to-config feature.
+- [x] Add auto-rename of computer model to EC-to-config feature.
 - [ ] Add VBS (Core isolation) detection to prevent issues with EC access.
-- [ ] Fix any remaining bugs before the 1.0 release.
+- [ ] Fix any remaining bugs and QoL features before the 1.0 release.

 Below are some planned features for potential future releases: